fynv/Three.V8/README.md

 You can use the mobile engine in your own product by business cooperation with Vulcan Eon.

-Or, more preferable, try hiring me, if you can help me to get out of my god-damned homeland.
+Or, more preferable, try hiring me.

 ![Android.png](docs/Android.png)